Solana accounts

 pda = Pubkey::create_program_address(seeds + bump, program_id)

-When you use the PDA to interact with an owned account you can directly borrow mutable access to the lamports of an account using try_borrow_mut_lamports
+When you use the PDA to interact with an owned account you can directly borrow mutable access to the lamports of an account using try_borrow_mut_lamports instead of the normal CPI invocation.

 **ctx.accounts.recipient.to_account_info().try_borrow_mut_lamports()? += amount